petersktang/RealmIGListKit/README.md

 ## Problem 2:
 When changes base on the same data source needs to be reflected onto multiple Collection View sections, this change has to happen at the same time and within the same batch update block.

+## Solution:
+Setup a handler store which registers all sections within the same Collection View that needs to have data reflected at the same time.
+Create a handler for each of these groups to manage both the snapshot(solution to problem 1) with a consolidated batch update block.

 # Reference
-https://github.com/RxSwiftCommunity/RxRealmDataSources
+Adopt the randomizer logic from the below https://github.com/RxSwiftCommunity/RxRealmDataSources